pallupz/covid-vaccine-booking/README.md

 ### Usage:

-EXE file does not work anymore but the Python code does.
+EXE file does not work anymore but the **Python 3.7** code does.
 If you don't already have Python and do not know how to set it up, instructions are at the bottom.
 It's not complicated at all and takes literally 5 minutes.
 Please do that and come back here.

 Download this code as zip, and extract it to some folder like ```C:\temp\covid-vaccine-booking```.
 Going by this structure, the py files should be in ```C:\temp\covid-vaccine-booking\src```.

 Open command prompt and run ```cd C:\temp\covid-vaccine-booking```

-Use **Python 3.7** and install all the dependencies with the below.
+Install all the dependencies with the below.
 This is a one-time activity (for anyone not familiar with Python)
 ```
 pip install -r requirements.txt
 ```